Can You Buy a Money Order With a Credit Card?

 These cards don’t charge cash advance fees, and don’t have special (read: extra high!) cash advance APRs.

-In addition to the cards below, charge cards from American Express may be a good option for buying money orders.
-Since charge cards don’t have a cash advance APR, they may code money orders as regular purchases.
+In addition to the cards below, American Express’ former charge cards may be a good option for buying money orders.
+Those cards may code money orders as regular purchases.
 However, the transaction may also be declined, or counted as a cash advance.
 Your mileage may vary when trying this method.

 Whichever card you choose, your APR will depend on your creditworthiness and credit scores.
 If they’re excellent, you’ll be at the lower end of the APR range; if they’re poor, you’ll be at the higher end.
 Here’s how to build your scores with credit cards.

 With no cash advance fees, a $100 statement credit, and decent rewards, the PenFed Platinum Rewards Visa Signature® Card (Review) is the most attractive option of the bunch.
 To get any PenFed products, you must be a member of the credit union.
 PenFed is federally insured by NCUA.

 This CapEd Visa® Platinum Credit Card has no cash advance fee — and for those who qualify, it offers a low 4.90% APR for cash advances that are made within the first six billing cycles and paid off in the first year.